vanderpool23/bootstrap-boilerplate-22-04/README.md

 ```

-To see the version of Git that you are using, type git --version.
+To see the version of Git that you are using, type `git --version`.